ih3421/Placement-AI/README.md

 If you have a different dataset you wish to train the model on or if you wish to give it different parameters then change the dataset and train the model as required.

+The given dataset has been sourced from kaggle and the model trainer file from ChatGPT.